simonemmott/k2-tools-react-notifications-context/library-app/README.md

 In addition to being able to customize the alert component and therefore the notice format notices are also digested before being rendered.

-Digesting the notice allows the notice to be systematically adjusted before it is rendered to the user. see below.
+Digesting the notice allows the notice to be systematically adjusted before it is rendered to the user. see [below](#digesting-the-notice).
 </details>
 <details><summary><h2>Digesting The Notice</h2></summary>

+Digesting the Notice

 </details>
 <details><summary><h2>Formatting The Notice Title</h2></summary>

+Formatting The Title

 </details>
 <details><summary><h2>Setting The Default Message</h2></summary>

+Setting The Default Message

 </details>
 <details><summary><h2>Formatting The Alert</h2></summary>